Degrees and Certifications:

-A proud alumnus of Palmer High School (’01), I am excited to join the social studies team this year!
-This school year marks a return to Colorado Springs for me and the beginning of my teaching career.
-Teaching at Palmer has been a long-term goal of mine, having spent the past thirteen years working in the federal government, presidential politics, and late night television primarily.
+A proud alumnus of Palmer High School (’01), I am excited to begin my second year teaching social studies!
+Prior to becoming a teacher, I spent thirteen years working in the federal government, presidential politics, and late night television primarily.
 Early in my career, I spent two years working for the Late Show with David Letterman in New York — a job I had dreamed of since I was a kid.
 I then spent the bulk of 2008-2017 working in various capacities for the presidential campaigns and administration of President Barack Obama.
 In 2008 and 2012, I served as a member of his campaign staff, working in Colorado and Florida respectively.
 In both terms of his administration, I served as a political appointee at the U.S. Department of Education where I held various roles, including as Director of the White House Liaison Office.
 I have also worked for two national education nonprofits over the course of my career: New Leaders and Teach For America.

 Originally from the Western Slope of Colorado, my family relocated to Colorado Springs in the mid-1990s, and I immediately fell in love with the Springs.
 I also had the opportunity to attend and graduate from Palmer High School, which was a game-changing experience in my life.
 The four years I spent at Palmer helped prepare me for so many opportunities in college, work, and beyond, which is why I am thrilled to now have the opportunity to contribute to the lives and goals of Palmer students as a teacher!
 Teaching social studies excites me because I believe topics such as history, government, geography, and economics have the ability to impact a person’s self-perception and worldview in meaningful ways.
 Exploring these topics can equip students to understand their world, to reflect on their own participation in society, and ultimately pursue a lifelong commitment to civic engagement.